ncail/noaa-lighthouse-problem/README.md

    - CSV file with filename `[base_filename]_[year]_datum_shift_info.csv`.
 This CSV report file is generated for each desired year.

 - **Temporal shifts summary**
    - Contains a table listing the unique temporal shifts and datum shifts found per year of data.
+Also indicates the increased NaN percentage in the primary data: this informs the user how much of the data was replaced with NaNs during temporal correction.
    - CSV file with filename `[base_filename]_temporal_shifts_summary.csv`.

 - **Annotated raw data**